To Be Announced: Dynamic epistemic logic

 \paragraph{Language and semantics of AML}

 As already noted, the language $\lang(\Dia,\otimes)$ of {\em action model logic} AML contains an additional inductive construct standing for `there is an execution of (pointed) action model $E_e$ after which $\phi$ (is true)', and where it is required that the domain of $E$ is finite.
-This clause $\dia{E_e}\phi$ is properly recursive in the formal language definition: it says that, given the (finite number) $|\domain(E)|$ formulas that are the preconditions of $E$ and the formula $\phi$, also $\dia{E_e}\phi$ is a formula.
+This clause $\dia{E_e}\phi$ is properly recursive in the formal language definition: it says that, given the (finite number) $|\domain(E)|$ formulas that are the preconditions of $E$ (although we do not see them) and the formula $\phi$ (that we see), also $\dia{E_e}\phi$ is a formula.
 One should see the action model frame as the operator and all those formulas as its arguments.
 The set of all action model frames should then be seen as an additional parameter of the logical language, apart from the agents $A$ and the atoms $P$.
 As the finite pointed action model frames can be enumerated, this is a countable set.

 The definition of modal depth $d(\phi)$ should be extended to the case $\phi = \dia{E_e}\psi$, namely as the sum of $d(\psi)$ and the maximum depth of the preconditions in $E$.
 Formally: $d(\dia{E_e}\psi) = d(\psi) + \max \{ d(\pre(f)) \mid f \in \Actions \}$, where $E = (\Actions,\arel,\pre)$.